Skip to main content

 This process is similar when it comes to bagless vacuum cleaners.
 All you have to do with bagless vacuum cleaners is to empty the canister every time you finish using it.
 The good thing about bagless vacuum cleaners is that most of them have a ‘maximum fill line’ to show how much dirt can be contained inside the canister.
 You’ll have to check this if your machine’s suction is poor.

-Always makes sure your vacuum cleaner is off from the plug whenever you’re about to clean your vacuum cleaner.
+Always make sure your vacuum cleaner is unplugged from the electrical socket before you clean the appliance.
 You can go further by checking the entrance to the machine by undoing the hose.

 02 – Filtration System

 On the other hand, if your filter is washable, then run it through warm water thoroughly, making sure to get all the nooks and crannies.
-Once completed, move it to a safe and quiet spot – where no little so-and-sos can play with it – and leave it to dry for 24 hours.
+Once completed, move it to a safe and quiet spot – away from children – and leave it to dry for 24 hours.
 After 24 hours, you can put it back inside your machine.

 03 – Maintaining Brush Heads